 One Question is a monthly series in which we ask leading thinkers to give a brief answer to a single question.

-This month, on the centenary of the Russian Revolution, we ask:
+This month, we ask:

 With responses from: Ramzy Baroud; Richard Falk; Sara Roy; Abdalhadi Alijla; Norman Finkelstein; Huwaida Arraf; Toufic Haddad; Atef Alshaer; Helga Tawil-Souri; Hagar Kotef; Joel Beinin; Magid Shihade; Ran Greenstein; Richard Hardigan; Salman Abu Sitta.